What kind of windows should you install, if you want your house to stand out from the rest of the neighborhood? And what will they cost?

 Contemporary bay windows have flat angular lines that are often considered more appropriate for modern homes.

 The rounded structure of the bow window is ideal for architectural design with Regency or Victorian overtones.
 There is no rigid definition of either style though – these windows are versatile, and can be incorporated quite nicely into your specific vision!

 Bow windows in the West were first seen in 18th century England but became very popular in the genteel Regency architecture of the 19th century.

 The Regency period was a time when the wealthy invested in elegant terraced city houses and seaside holiday homes, rather than spending all their days in old-fashioned country mansions.
 To this day, bow windows lend a home a breezy, modern, refined atmosphere.

 Bow Windows Pros and Cons

-If you’re designing your own home, or wanting to replace windows in your existing home, then bow windows might fit your style.
+If you’re designing your own home or wanting to replace windows in your existing home, then bow windows might fit your style.
 Here are some of the advantages and disadvantages of this type of window.

 Floor space – a bow window protrudes out from the room, thus adding more floor space.
-You can decide whether to display a special piece of furniture or artwork, or install a boxed window seat in the extra space by the window.
+You can decide whether to display a special piece of furniture or artwork or install a boxed window seat in the extra space by the window.

 Bow windows make a small room appear larger, and provide great views of the outdoors.
 Whether you have a suburban garden or an urban street to look out on, you’ll feel less enclosed than with ordinary flat windows.

-Light – bow windows have more panes of glass and less supporting features between the panes than other types of windows.
+Light – bow windows have more panes of glass and fewer supporting features between the panes than other types of windows.
 This allows much more light into the room.
 Bow windows can also be designed to wrap around the corner of a room, creating a unique feature that lets even more natural light in.